15 Feb 2 weeks in Myanmar: the ultimate itinerary

 There are two international airports in Myanmar: one in Yangon and one in Mandalay.
 Mandalay International Airport is Myanmar’s biggest.
 It puts travellers closer to the country’s most beloved tourist stops.
 On the contrary Yangon International Airport is located far to the south and is older.
 Nevertheless it has better international connections than the one in Mandalay, that’s the reason why I chose it!

 If you fly via Mandalay in Myanmar, you can adapt this ultimate 2 weeks itinerary by counting one more day in this city and one day less in Yangon.

 How to travel between places?

 The two main ways of transportation between the cities of Myanmar are the flights or the bus.
 In this ultimate itinerary guide for 2 weeks in Myanmar, I have listed the pros and cons of each way.
 Therefore you can decide what is best for you after reading the details below.

 Foremost here is a good website to organize your trip: 12go.asia.
 I used it to know what are all the possible ways of transportation between two places, the timings, and the prices.
 It’s very useful and insightful (not sponsored).

 Flying in Myanmar

 Flying in Myanmar: the pros and cons

-Flying is the easiest and fastest way to go from one place to another in Myanmar.
+The easiest and fastest way to go from one place to another in Myanmar is to flight.
 Because I didn’t want to lose time during my trip, I chose that option for most of my travels there.
 It takes around 1h to get from one city to another.